Eudice Chong: Fed Cup

 Chong made her Fed Cup debut at age 15 against Sri Lanka at the 2012 Asia/Oceania Group II qualifying in Shenzhen.
-She was also nominated in 2013, 2014, 2017, 2018, 2019 and 2022.
-She competed in a total of 25 ties and has an overall 22-9 win–loss record, going 15-5 in singles and 7-4 in doubles.
-Her total of 22 victories places her third all-time behind only Zhang Ling (37-26) and Tong Ka Po (23-20).
+She was also nominated in 2013, 2014, 2017, 2018, 2019, 2022, 2023, 2024, with 9 nominations in total.
+She competed in a total of 34 ties and has an overall 28-13 win–loss record, going 17-8 in singles and 11-5 in doubles.
+Her total of 28 victories places her third all-time behind only Zhang Ling (37-26).
 In 2014, Chong went undefeated in Group II with three wins in singles and one in doubles to help TeamHK secure promotion to Group I for 2015.
 In 2017, she partnered Katherine Ip to win the deciding doubles against Nigina Abduraimova and Akgul Amanmuradova, 6-7, 6-3, 6-3, to seal a come-from-behind 2-1 victory over Uzbekistan in the final to send Hong Kong up to Group I for the following year's campaign.

 Asian Games

 At the 18th Asian Games Jakarta-Palembang 2018, Eudice Chong produced the first noteworthy upset when she sent third-seeded Incheon 2014 silver medalist, Luksika Kumkhum, tumbling out in the second round of the women's singles, 4-6, 7-6, 7-6.
-The HK rep then outplayed Chinese Taipei's No. 14 seed Chang Kai-Chen in straight sets 6-0, 6-2, to set up a quarterfinal meeting with India's No. 1, Ankita Raina.
+The HK rep then outplayed Chinese Taipei's No. 14 seed Chang Kai-chen in straight sets 6-0, 6-2, to set up a quarterfinal meeting with India's No. 1, Ankita Raina.
 Since a playoff for outright third place was not required, a spot in the semis would guarantee the minimum of a bronze medal.
 Since tennis was first contested at the third Asian Games in Tokyo 1958, Tsui Yuen Yuen is the only player from Hong Kong to medal in tennis when she claimed a silver in women's doubles in Jakarta 1962 with Ceylon's Ranjani Jayasuriya.
 However, after jumping out to a 4-1 lead against the world No. 189, she was unable to maintain that advantage, as her opponent fought back from the verge of losing the first set with some high-powered tennis to go through, 6-4, 6-1.
 In 2014, Chong was also a member of the Hong Kong women's contingent that reached the quarterfinals of the team event in Incheon, South Korea.